Skip to main content

 The shared pattern of over-representation

 Your first comparison point is the scale of over-representation, which is strikingly similar across settler-colonial states.
-Aboriginal and Torres Strait Islander people make up around three percent of the Australian population but roughly a third of the adult prison population, and an even higher share of youth detention.
-First Nations, Metis and Inuit peoples are similarly over-represented in Canadian prisons, and Maori are heavily over-represented in New Zealand.
+Aboriginal and Torres Strait Islander people make up around three percent of the Australian population but roughly a third of the adult prison population (ABS, 2023), and an even higher share of youth detention.
+First Nations, Metis and Inuit peoples in Canada make up around five percent of the adult population but roughly a third of the federal custodial population, and Maori make up around 17 percent of the New Zealand population but roughly 53 percent of the prison population.
 The shared pattern points to common causes in colonisation rather than to anything about the communities themselves.

 Causes you can compare